-The financial section of the annual report consists of four parts--the Independent Auditor's Report; the MD&A (this section), which is required supplementary information; the basic financial statements; and a budgetary comparison schedule, which is also required supplementary information.
-The basic financial statements include the General Fund Balance Sheet and Governmental Activities Statement of Net Position and General Fund Statement of Revenues, Expenditures, and Changes in Fund Balance and Governmental Activities Statement of Activities.
+The financial section of the annual report consists of four parts--Independent Auditor's Report; the MD&A (this section), which is required supplementary information; the basic financial statements; and a budgetary comparison schedule, which is also required supplementary information.
+The basic financial statements include the General Fund Balance Sheet and Governmental Activities Statement of Net Position and the General Fund Revenues, Expenditures, and Changes in Fund Balance and Governmental Activities Statement of Activities.